-General Scheme
+5.1 General Scheme

 We will note that the main difference between the new DisCSP framework, and the one with secret constraints that are known to some agents, is that now the constraints need to be computed dynamically from secrets inputs.
-All the techniques we extend to the new framework contain a component based on Shamir's secret sharing, that we introduce now.
+All the techniques we extend to the new framework contain a component based on Shamir's secret sharing [Sha79].
 It is the achievement of this sharing which is most affected by the change in framework.
 We will start by describing Shamir's secret sharing, its importance in distributed multi-party computations, and them we will introduce our changes.

-The secure multi-party simulation of arithmetic circuit evaluation proposed in (Ben-Or, Goldwasser, & Widgerson 1988) exploits Shamir's secret sharing.
+The secure multi-party simulation of arithmetic circuit evaluation proposed in [BOGW88] exploits Shamir's secret sharing [Sha79].
 This sharing is based on the fact that a polynomial f(x) of degree t-1 with unknown parameters can be reconstructed given the evaluation of f in at least t distinct values of x, using Lagrange interpolation.
 Absolutely no information is given about the value of f(0) by revealing the valuation of f in any at most t-1 non-zero values of x.
-Therefore, in order to share a secret number s to n participants $A_1, ..., A_n$, one first selects t-1 random numbers $a_1, ..., a{t-1}$ that will define the polynomial $f(x) = s + \sum{i=1}^{t-1} (a_i x^i)$.
-A distinct non-zero number τ_i is assigned to each participant A_i .
-The value of the pair $(\tau_i, f(\tau_i))$ is sent over a secure channel (e.g. encrypted) to each participant A_i .
-This is called a (t, n)-threshold scheme.
-Once secret numbers are shared with a (t, n)threshold scheme, evaluation of an arbitrary arithmetic circuit can be performed over the shared secrets, in such a way that all results remain shared secrets with the same security properties (the number of supported colluders, t-1) (Ben-Or, Goldwasser, & Widgerson 1988).
-For Shamir's technique, one knows to perform additions and multiplications when $t \leq (n+1)/2$.
-Since any $\lfloor (n-1)/2 \rfloor$ participants cannot find anything secret by colluding, such a technique is called $\lfloor (n-1)/2 \rfloor$ -private (Ben-Or, Goldwasser, & Widgerson 1988).
+Therefore, in order to share a secret number s to n participants $A_1, ..., A_n$ , one first selects t-1 random numbers $a_1, ..., a{t-1}$ that will define the polynomial $f(x) = s + \sum{i=1}^{t-1} (a_i x^i)$ .
+A distinct nonzero number $\tau_i$ is assigned to each participant $A_i$ .
+The value of the pair $(\tau_i, f(\tau_i))$ is sent over a secure channel (e.g. encrypted) to each participant $A_i$ .
+This is called a (t, n)threshold scheme.
+Once secret numbers are shared with a (t, n)-threshold scheme, evaluation of an arbitrary arithmetic circuit can be performed over the shared secrets, in such a way that all results remain shared secrets with the same security properties (the number of supported colluders, t-1) [BOGW88,Yao82].
+For [Sha79]'s technique, one knows to perform additions and multiplications when $t \leq (n-1)/2$ .
+Since any $\lfloor n/2 \rfloor$ participants cannot find anything secret by colluding, such a technique is called $\lfloor n/2 \rfloor$ -private [BOGW88].

 We do not try to encode functions, but only their inputs.
 All functions (more exactly, arithmetic circuits) that will be computed are public and known by all participants.
 Their inputs, intermediary values, and outputs are shared secrets.
-The techniques computing these functions do not reveal any information to anybody and work by letting agents to process the Shamir shares that they know, and by sharing additional secret values.
+The functions that we are able to compute belong to the class of arithmetic circuits.
+The techniques computing these function do not reveal any information to anybody, and work by letting agents processing the Shamir shares that they know, and by sharing additional secret values.

 The techniques solving DisCSPs with private constraints can be used as a black box, except for the secret constraint sharing.
-Namely, instead of simply sending encrypted Shamir shares of one's constraint, those shares of the constraints have to be computed from the secret inputs of the agents.
-We therefore propose to replace the secret sharing/reconstruction steps with simulations of arithmetic circuit evaluation which will compute each $\phi_k(\epsilon, I)$ for each tuple ε and for the actual inputs I. This step is called preprocessing.
+Namely, instead of simply sending encrypted Shamir shares [Sha79] of one's constraint, those shares of the constraints have to be computed from the secret inputs of the agents.
+We therefore propose to replace the secret sharing/reconstruction steps with simulations of arithmetic circuit evaluation which will compute each $\phi_k(\epsilon, I)$ for each tuple $\epsilon$ and for the actual inputs I. This step is called preprocessing.
 Intuitively, preprocessing is the step of computing the encrypted initial parameters of the CSP (i.e. acceptance/feasibility value of a tuple from the point of view of each constraint), out of the provided secret inputs.
-Preprocessing prepares "the pairs" (y,f(y)) that encode the 0/1values of the constraints.
+Preprocessing prepares "the pairs" (y,f(y)) that encode the 0/1 values of the constraints.
 It is done by evaluating arithmetic circuits.